 Weather Resistance and Energy Efficiency

-Both standing seam and corrugated metal roofs perform well in tough weather, but there are differences in how they handle environmental stress.
+Both standing seam metal roofs and corrugated metal roofs perform well in tough weather, but there are differences in how they handle environmental stress.
 Standing seam roofs excel in weather resistance due to their concealed fasteners, which minimize the risk of water penetration.
 They are a reliable choice for areas prone to heavy rain or snow.

 Corrugated roofs also offer good weather performance, especially when properly coated.
 However, their exposed fasteners may require more attention to prevent leaks.
 Both options are energy-efficient, with coatings that reflect heat and reduce cooling costs, making them environmentally friendly choices for homeowners in Maine.